hanabi/hanabi.github.io/docs/level-14.md

 <DoubleHalfBluff />

-- Normally, players are only allowed to perform *Bluffs* while sitting in *Bluff Seat*.
-The *Double Half Bluff* is one of the few exceptions to the rule.
-(It is allowed because the *Fib* still resolves "immediately", which satisfies *Lie Principle*.)
+- Normally, you are only allowed to *Bluff* the very next player (i.e. sitting in *Bluff Seat*).
+The *Double Half Bluff* bends this rule: Alice is in *Bluff Seat* for Bob (the first blind-player) but not in *Bluff Seat* for Cathy (the second blind-player).
+Even though this breaks the *Bluff Seat* rule, the *Double Half Bluff* is still allowed because the *Fib* resolves "immediately", which satisfies *Lie Principle*.

 <br />